 Nobody does press conferences like the world of sport.
 Whether it’s Premier League managers directing their ire at a particular journalist or boxers trading blows long before they meet in the ring (we’re looking at you Canelo and Caleb Plant), they have an incredible knack for providing as much fun, if not more, than the main events themselves.

 Let’s look back at some of those hilarious sporting press conferences.
 Strap yourself in, this one could get bumpy.

 Prince Steals The Super Bowl

-With its billionaire owners, 26 cheerleading teams and two of the highest paid athletes in the world on the books, American football can be a little over the top at the best of times and perhaps nothing defines that more than the pre-Super Bowl press conference.
-This involves either party being completely out of their depth.
+With its billionaire owners, 26 cheerleading teams and some of the highest paid athletes in the world on the books, American football can be a little over the top at the best of times and perhaps nothing defines that more than the pre-Super Bowl press conference.
 Either awkward sports reporters fire questions at musicians who are often not qualified or knowledgable to answer succinctly, or they attempt to ask about music like a drunken uncle at a wedding.
 Just last year, Maroon 5’s press conference was cancelled so the band didn’t have to face serious sporting questions about Colin Kaepernick’s political protest.

 However, back in 2007, Prince changed this press conference, as only he could.
 The entertainer walked onto the stage, guitar in hand, accompanied by a full band and backing dancers and simply said, "Thank you for your kind words.
 We hope we don't wreck your ears too much.
 Contrary to rumour we'd like to take a few questions right now."